ritza-co/gram-docs/src/content/docs/host-mcp/deploying-an-xmcp-server.md

 ## Building an MCP server with xmcp and Gram

 You'll build an MCP server with an email-sending tool and an email list resource, then deploy it to Gram.
+You can find the code for this guide in the [Speakeasy example repository](https://github.com/ritza-co/speakeasy-examples), in the `xgram` directory.

 ## Prerequisites